Website Copywriting: The Complete Guide for Beginners (2022)

 Yet ranking high on Google should be a focal point.

 Your website copywriting plays a massive role in this.

 By identifying what your competitors do and don’t do, you can fill in the gaps.

 Step 4: Develop a Clear Plan and Wireframe

 So, why does all this matter?
 Why invest time into:

-- Researching your competition and analysing their content…
+- Researching your competition and analyzing their content

 Well, it lays the foundation for everything you create next.
-It allows you to not only build a website copywriting strategy, but to build an effective one that converts your audience and ranks well with Google.
+It allows you to build an effective copywriting strategy that converts your audience and ranks well with Google.